Metalama / / Conceptual documentation / Creating aspects / Testing and debugging aspects

 Testing aspects

 There are three complementary strategies to test your aspects.
-For the most common scenarios, the first strategy should provide sufficient coverage.
+The first strategy should provide sufficient coverage for the most common scenarios.

 Article Description

-Testing the Aspects These tests verify that the aspect transforms code or reports errors and warnings according to your expectations.
-With compile-time tests, the transformed code is not executed.
+Testing the Aspects These tests verify that the aspect transforms code or reports errors and warnings as expected.
+In compile-time tests, the transformed code is not executed.

-Unit testing aspects at run time These tests verify the run-time behavior of the aspect.
-With this approach, you apply your aspect to some test target code and test the behavior of the combination of the aspect and the target code by executing the transformed code in a unit test and evaluating assertions regarding its run-time behavior.
-For this approach, you can use a conventional Xunit project or any other testing framework because there is nothing specific to Metalama.
+Unit testing aspects at run time These tests confirm the run-time behavior of the aspect.
+In this approach, you apply your aspect to some test target code and evaluate the behavior of the combination of the aspect and the target code by executing the transformed code in a unit test and assessing its run-time behavior.
+For this approach, you can use a conventional Xunit project or any other testing framework, as there is nothing specific to Metalama.

-Testing compile-time code These tests are classic unit tests of the compile-time logic used by the aspects without executing the aspects themselves.
+Testing compile-time code These tests are traditional unit tests of the compile-time logic used by the aspects, without executing the aspects themselves.